metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Mariota sucks.

 The Titans will run that ball with reckless abandon until it works, dammit.

+Minshew seems to like throwing his deep balls outside the numbers.